PineappleDoge/Learning-RLua-BETA/src/ch00-00-introduction.md

 This book was written and reviewed by multiple people!
 If you like the book, go thank these guys for dedicating time!

-- PineappleDoge - Writer for Chapter 0, Table of Context, and Chapter 1
+- PineappleDoge - Writer for Chapter 0, and Chapter 1
+- SovietKitsune - Writer for Chapter 1
-- Windsake - Reviewer for Chapter 0, Table of Context, and Chapter 1
+- Windsake - Reviewer for Chapter 0, and Chapter 1
-- InsertUsernameHere - Reviewer for Chapter 0, Table of Context, and Chapter 1
+- InsertUsernameHere - Reviewer for Chapter 0, and Chapter 1